 We highlighted how different disabilities have individual user needs.
 Allowing attendees to consider how to structure content for those with visual, auditory, cognitive and motor disabilities.

-How to design, structure, and write accessible content for the user
+How to design, structure, and write accessible content

-Our content editor training provided an in-depth journey into how to structure content and design with accessibility in mind from the start.
+Our content editor training provided an in depth journey into how to structure content and design with accessibility in mind from the start.

 Giving step-by-step guidance on how to structure content.
 Showing how to use heading structures effectively, and how screen reader users use these headings for navigation.
 Providing demonstrations on user-friendly content layouts, such as constructing simple paragraphs.

 Whilst many content editors are capable of writing well, they may not be aware of essential accessibility principles in the content design process.
 We addressed accessible writing styles to adopt, which would simplify the user experience.
 Reviewing what writing methods to avoid, such as using jargon and abbreviations, which can confuse some users.

 We discussed with the Invuse team on how to construct accessible Word, PowerPoint presentations, and PDF documentation.
 Showing the accessibility features built into each, which assesses the readability of created documents.

 Applying the correct contrast between text and the background allows users to be able to perceive the information.
 This training presented how to use the correct colour ratios on both websites and documentation.

 Covering crucial element functions that help visually impaired and Deaf users.
 This involved showing how to effectively write alternative text descriptions for imagery, and how to embed captions or audio on media files.